Messages: What Members Are Asking On-Line

 Money completely erased one of my checking accounts, forcing me to reenter data from the bank.

 I have had both Money and Quicken.
-I like Money better because the problems have been fewer than with Quicken and Money helps me track my situation better than Quicken—but it is far from being what it should be.
+I like Money better because the problems have been fewer than with Quicken and Money helps me track my situation better than Quicken—but it is far from being what it sh

 I agree that the MSN Money Web site is outstanding and much better than the Quicken version.
 I use it faithfully, even though I must manually update the data.

 Thanks for your recent very comprehensive review of these software applications [January/February 2005 issue of Computerized Investing].

 A few months ago I purchased Quicken Premier 2004, primarily to keep track of my stock portfolio at TD Waterhouse.
 The Intuit salesman also led me to believe that I would be able to keep track of my certificates of deposit and money market accounts as well.
 I was seeking a convenient central portal for my investments.
 As a happy user of the Intuit Quickbooks program since its inception (I went from version 1 to 6), I anticipated an easy-to-use product.

 I was completely disappointed from the start.
 No printed manual arrived with my program.
 I had to download a 115-page document—this was made especially difficult since the page numbers didn’t match the index.
 When calling technical support, I was told to have my credit card ready for a $25 minimum fee.

 First problem: I was unable to download my stock information from TD Waterhouse, even though all ads from both companies claimed this was easily done.
 Repeated time-consuming calls to Intuit tech support and to Waterhouse brought no satisfaction.
 Intuit finally told me to get another broker!!
 Intuit thought it would work if I had the 2005 Quicken upgrade; of course, I would have to pay for this.
 I am reluctant to put good money after bad.

 Finally, I decided to use Quicken just for simple stuff like keeping track manually of my CDs.